jokannes/zTreeSepa/README.md

 ## How to get a payment file from zTree

 For detailed information, please refer to the zTree manual.
-In short, after your treatment(s), you should run a questionnaire with an address form in it.
+In short, after your treatment(s), you should run a questionnaire with an address form in it, where you collect the full name of your participants, as well as their IBAN in the address field.
 After the conclusion of the questionnaire, the payment files are automatically created.

 ## Setting your institution details